Bigidity/MemoryStore/docs/API.md

 This document provides detailed information about all public methods available in the MemoryStore module.

+!!! note
+    Functions marked with **[EXPERIMENTAL]** are still under development and may change in future versions.
+See the [Experimental](./EXP.md) documentation for more details.

 ## HashMap Functions

 HashMaps provide key-value storage for structured data.